xapian/xapian-docsprint/advanced/custom_weighting.rst

 You can also implement your own weighting scheme, provided it can be expressed in the form of a sum over the matching terms, plus an extra term which depends on term-independent statistics (such as the normalised document length).

 Currently it is only possible to implement custom weighting schemes in C++.
+The API could probably be wrapped with a bit of effort, but performance is likely to be disappointing as the :xapian-just-method:`get_sumpart()` method gets called a lot (approximately once per matching term in each considered document), so the overhead of routing a method call from C++ to the wrapped language will matter.

 For example, here's an implementation of "coordinate matching" - each matching term scores one point: